Youngstown, Ohio

-Youngstown is a city in Mahoning County, Ohio, United States, and its county seat (a small portion of the city is in Trumbull County).
-It is the 11th-most populous city in Ohio, with a population of 60,068 at the 2020 census.
-The Youngstown–Warren metropolitan area has an estimated 430,000 residents.
-Youngstown is situated on the Mahoning River in Northeast Ohio, roughly midway between Cleveland (60 mi northwest) and Pittsburgh (60 mi southeast).
+Youngstown is a city in Mahoning County, Ohio, United States, and the county seat (however, a small portion of the city is in Trumbull County).
+It lies along the Mahoning River in Northeast Ohio.
+The population was 60,068 at the 2020 census (estimated at 58,832 in 2025), making it the eleventh-most populous city in Ohio.
+The Mahoning Valley metropolitan area had an estimated 426,086 residents in 2024.

-Youngstown is a midwestern city located on the Glaciated Allegheny Plateau.
-It was named for pioneer John Young, who settled the city in 1797 and established its first sawmill and gristmill along the Mahoning River.
+Youngstown was named after pioneer John Young, who founded the city in 1797 within the Connecticut Western Reserve and established the first sawmill and gristmill along the Mahoning River.
 It was an early industrial city of the late 19th and early 20th centuries and became known as a center of steel production.
-With the movement of steelmaking jobs offshore as the industry contracted in the 1970s, the city became exemplary of the Rust Belt.
-The population of Youngstown has declined nearly 65 percent since 1960.
+However, Youngstown did not economically diversify like larger industrial cities, and with the movement of steelmaking jobs offshore as the industry contracted in the 1970s, the city came to exemplify the Rust Belt.

-Downtown Youngstown has seen various revitalization efforts in the 21st century, including the Covelli Centre and Youngstown Foundation Amphitheatre.
-Other notable institutions in the city include the Butler Institute of American Art, Mill Creek Park, Stambaugh Auditorium, and Youngstown State University.
-Youngstown's first new downtown hotel since 1974—the DoubleTree by Hilton—opened in 2018 in the historic Stambaugh Building, adapted for this use.
+Revitalization efforts in the 21st century include the Covelli Centre and Youngstown Foundation Amphitheatre, while other notable city institutions include the Butler Institute of American Art, Mill Creek Park, Stambaugh Auditorium, and Youngstown State University.
+Youngstown is about 5 mi west of the Ohio–Pennsylvania border and midway between Cleveland (60 mi northwest) and Pittsburgh (60 mi southeast).